Identification, Images, & Information

 Identification

-These are often difficult to identify from photographs.
-To increase the chance of ID, we need a clear, crisp view of the dorsal thorax (to see whether certain setae are present or absent), clear view of the wing, and clear view of the legs (to see the color pattern).
+Wave wings.
+Often difficult to identify from photographs.
+To increase the chance of ID, we need a clear, crisp view of the dorsal thorax (to see whether certain setae are present or absent), wing, and legs (to see the color pattern).

 Range